yashhkheni/YashsBookStore1/YashsBookStore/README.txt

 30th March 2023
 >Okay so as I expected I am facing some errors and since I was unable to resolve it , I will use my backed up files and will try again.
 >New Repository Created and Named as YashsBookStore1

+2:33PM
+>Moved Models in to YashsBookStore.Models(deleted original)
+>Deleted the Migration folder and deleted default class files.